kkshivani18/Azure-Powered-Serverless-Movies-API/README.md

   ![image](https://github.com/user-attachments/assets/6e21df2e-59c3-483b-a786-144a20c535c0)

-  Therefore, This completes the API logic for each function in your Serverless Movies API
+  Therefore, this completes the API logic for each function in your Serverless Movies API